woorong/Software_Engineering/README.md

 # Software_Engineering
+## Software Engineering and Professional Practice and Building Useable Systems
-How to find the safest path in the covid era
+### How to find the safest path in the covid era?